 Zapier: Automation and integrations

-Zapier is one of the easiest and most flexible tools to include in your tech stack, creating automated workflows, tasks, and triggers — known as "Zaps" — that connect over 8,000 apps and platforms.
+Zapier is one of the most flexible tools to include in your tech stack, creating automated workflows, tasks, and triggers — known as Zaps — that connect thousands of apps and platforms.

-Plus, the official Zapier plugin for Bubble makes it easy to harness this automation power.
-Once you connect the two apps, the sky is truly the limit for what you can do.
+The official Zapier plugin for Bubble makes it straightforward to use this automation capability.
+Once you connect the two apps, the sky is the limit.
 You can set up automations, build workflows between your Bubble app and thousands of other apps, create and modify databases in your app based on preset conditions, and more.

-Want to modify your Bubble database based on your Hubspot contacts lists?
+Want to modify your Bubble database based on your HubSpot contacts lists?
 Send your team a Slack notification when you get a new piece of in-app feedback?
 Send out an email campaign when a certain event occurs on Bubble?
-You get the idea — Zapier seamlessly integrates your tech stack with thousands of tools.
+Zapier integrates your tech stack with thousands of tools.

 Best for: